openhab/openhab-docs/configuration/index.md

 Things and Items can either be defined and managed in configuration files or handled by Paper UI in a [system-side database](/docs/administration/jsondb.html).
 For Things and Items, both methods can be used **side-by-side**, e.g. a Thing can be discovered and created by Paper UI and the Items that link to that very same Thing (that Thing's Channels, actually) can be manually defined in a `.items` configuration file.
-Configuration done in files will be used (and they become visible and even changeable in Paper UI) if no Thing/Item of the same name was already created in PaperUI, but you can NOT create a Thing or Item using files and then use Paper UI to redefine or change it.
-Those changes will not be accepted.
+Configuration done in files will be used (and Things/Items become visible and even changeable in Paper UI) if no Thing/Item of the same name was already created in PaperUI, but you can NOT create a Thing or Item using files and then use Paper UI to **permanently** change it.
-Configuration done in PaperUI will be used and permanently stored in the internal database if no Thing/Item of the same name already exists in files, but those additions or changes will not be copied into any `.things` file. openHAB settings as defined in `services/addons.cfg` and `services/runtime.cfg` will override any settings made in PaperUI's Configuration/System pane.
+Configuration done in PaperUI will be used and permanently stored in the internal database if no Thing/Item of the same name already exists in files, but those additions or changes will not be copied back into any `.things` file. openHAB settings as defined in `services/addons.cfg` and `services/runtime.cfg` will override any settings made in PaperUI's Configuration/System pane.

 ## Recommendations for New Users